SolaceDev/solace-spring-boot/solace-spring-boot-starters/solace-java-spring-boot-starter/README.md

 ## Using OAuth2 Authentication Scheme

 This Spring Boot starter for Solace Java API supports OAuth2 authentication scheme.
+It requires a version of Solace PubSub+ broker that supports OAuth2 authentication scheme.

 The Solace PubSub+ Broker should be setup for OAuth2 authentication.
 Refer to the [Solace PubSub+: Configuring-OAuth-Authorization](https://docs.solace.com/Security/Configuring-OAuth-Authorization.htm)